Northern Illinois University: Campus

 The main campus sits on 756 acres in DeKalb and includes 64 major buildings.
 Additional campus sites include, the Lorado Taft Field Campus (144 acres), Rockford Campus (10 acres), and the Naperville Campus (11.2 acres).

 One of the most prominent buildings on campus is the castle-like Altgeld Hall.
 It is one of the five castle-themed buildings built according to the suggestion of Governor John Peter Altgeld.
 The auditorium in Altgeld Hall, which was designed to also function as a ballroom, was restored and can seat up to 500.
 On the level below the auditorium, the original gym was transformed into a computer classroom.
 Also on the same level is the NIU Art Museum which occupies two large spaces.

-The East Lagoon near Altgeld is a spot on campus.
+The East Lagoon near Altgeld is a recreation spot on campus.

-Barsema Hall, which houses the College of Business, opened its doors in 2002.
-This 144,000 square-foot facility houses modern classrooms, faculty offices, several computer labs, a large atrium at the center of the building as well as a 375-seat auditorium.

-The Holmes Student Center houses several lounges, computer labs, restaurants, and the University Bookstore.
-It is home to the Huskies Den, which features bowling, billiards, a video arcade and PlayStation 4 and Xbox One gaming.
 The Holmes Student Center also houses a 78-room hotel.
-The lower level of the Holmes Student Center reopened after renovations were completed in January 2020.
-The renovations include a convenience store, the University Bookstore, a Starbucks, the Huskie Den Grill, bowling & billiards, and a wealth of seating.